 The general cost of living continues to present a challenge to our tenants, and as a result we continue to channel resources into assisting our tenants with these issues.
-As well as our ongoing tenancy sustainment project, we reorganised our Housing Service into patch-based teams in the summer of 2023.
-This assisted in us being able to reduce our gross rent arrears figure during the year.
-As of 31 March 2024, our gross arrears figure stood at 3.24% (£163,445), down from 3.98% (£185,692) the previous year.
-This figure compares favourably when measured against our district, national, and peer group benchmarking figures which vary from 4.46% to 6.86%.
+Our patch-based Housing Management setup, combined with our ongoing Community Engagement programme has assisted us in being able to help tenants in need remain in their homes and pay their rent.
+As a result, we have been further able to reduce our gross rent arrears figure during the year.
+As of 31 March 2025, our gross arrears figure stood at 2.48% (£139,971), down from 3.24% (£163,445) the previous year.
+This figure compares favourably when measured against our district, national, and peer group benchmarking figures which vary from 4.54% to 6.74%.